 15. XCOPY, All Time High in the City: $6.2 million (1630 ETH)

 Sale details: XCOPY’s All Time High in the City sold for 1,630 ETH in January 2022 to rarecollector3000 just a few months after initially selling for 1,000 ETH.
 The animated artwork, which was minted in 2018, depicts the ferryman of the underworld transporting a man across the river Styx.

 Why it’s valuable: Known for dark, abstract, and dystopian illustrations, the London-based XCOPY often uses motion, flickering, or glitching effects in his pieces.
 His style has become a staple of the NFT ecosystem, with countless artists and projects imitating his animated pieces in creations of their own.

 14. Beeple, Crossroad: $6.6 million (4400 ETH)

-Before NFTs had received any truly significant mainstream news coverage, Beeple’s “Crossroad” became a meme surrounding the 2020 presidential race.
+Why it’s valuable: Before NFTs had received any truly significant mainstream news coverage, Crossroad became a meme surrounding the 2020 presidential race.
 It was created as a reflection of the political tension in the United States, and Beeple says he had multiple versions of the piece ready, depending on who won the presidency.

 13. CryptoPunk #8857: $6.63 million (2000 ETH)

-Zombie CryptoPunks are some of the most famous NFTs to date.
+Why it’s valuable: Zombie CryptoPunks are some of the most famous NFTs.
 Why?
 For starters, they come from one of the earliest NFT collections, CryptoPunks.
 Additionally, there are only 88 zombie CryptoPunks in existence.
-As a result, the entire NFT community takes notice when one is traded.
-The sale of CryptoPunk #8857 was obviously no exception, as the $6.6 million price tag was definitely enough to turn heads on its own.

 11. Dmitri Cherniak, Ringers #109: $7.1 million (2100 ETH)